andreduong-zz/Portfolio/README.md

 ## About Me

 I am a rising second-year Computer Science student at The University of Texas at Dallas.
-More information about my academic journey can be found [here](http://andreduong.me/about/).
+More information about my academic journey can be found in [my website](http://andreduong.me/about/).

 ## Projects